nosvagor/vagari/README.md

 1. Something is _sexy_ if it is attractive or exciting, and in the realms of ideas, desire for replication.
 2. _Communication_ is all about replicating an idea inside another mind, but it's not perfect&mdash;mutations occur.
 3. Thus, a good design is one that is enticing, welcoming a new idea, with minimal (but not zero) mutations.
-4. Hence, the adoption of, and iteration on, well known design principles:
+4. Hence, the adoption of, and iteration on, well known and attractive design principles:
    - [Understanding the Principles of Design](https://youtu.be/UmHMVU6dceA)
      - [6 Golden Rules Of Layout Design](https://youtu.be/EFf9jBs2yfU)
      - [8 Important Composition Tips](https://youtu.be/VArISvUuyr0)